Privacy

 Notice to California residents under 18 years of age

 1. Targeted Advertising.
-Like many companies, McDonald’s processes personal information for targeted advertising.
-You can opt-out of targeted advertising by visiting the Digital Advertising Alliance website or the Network Advertising Initiative website.
-You can also opt-out of targeted advertising by (a) selecting Do Not Sell or Share My Personal Information and submitting an opt-out request to us, and by (b) selecting Cookie Settings on McDonald’s website and disabling cookies.
+Like many companies, McDonald’s processes personal information for targeted advertising, including by disclosing certain identifiers such as email addresses and pseudonymized identifiers, information about the use of our online services, and inferences drawn about online services users to our business partners such as social media, advertising, and analytics providers.
+Under certain state laws, this may be considered as a sale of personal information for valuable consideration and/or the sharing of personal information for targeted advertising.
+You can opt-out of such targeted advertising by visiting the Digital Advertising Alliance website or the Network Advertising Initiative website.
+You can also opt-out of targeted advertising by (a) selecting Do Not Sell or Share My Personal Information and submitting an opt-out request to us, or by (b) selecting Cookie Settings on McDonald’s website and disabling cookies.
+McDonald’s will also process opt-out requests submitted by a consumer’s opt-out preference signal as required by applicable law.

 2. Privacy Rights.
 Under applicable law, you may have the following rights, in each case under the conditions and to the extent set out in applicable law: